Isaac-Abell/Find-Optimal-Commute-Rentals/readme.md

 * **Data Scraping (Local) — `scraping`**

   * Designed to run locally because AWS IP addresses are blocked by the data source.
-  * Collects recent rental listings from multiple cities.
+  * Collects recent rental listings from the supported cities.
   * Cleans and normalizes data (fills missing fields, removes incomplete entries).
   * Stores processed data in an S3 bucket for downstream processing.